 For more details, refer the man pages.

-You know now how to check who is logged on your server and what they upto.
-I will be soon here with an another useful guide.
+You know now how to check who is logged on your server and what they are up to.
 If you find this guide useful, please share it on your social and professional networks and support us.